honeymath/quizlog/README.md

 - \`\` *(str, optional)*: Hash of the Python script to verify trace compatibility.
 - \`\` *(list of str)*: AI-provided answers in order.
 These are injected sequentially into the script via monkey-patched `input()`.
 - \`\` *(int)*: The index of the next unanswered `input()` call.
 Execution is resumed from here.
+- \`\` "print" field just record what the system printed while executing the thing.
+Alghough one can recover it from run the script again, but it is good to have some record.
 - \`\` *(object, optional)*:
   - `message`: The message passed to `raise Exception`, if applicable.
   - `line`: The script line number where the error occurred.